arc-archive/electron-oauth2/README.md

 **interactive** See [Interactive flag](#interactive-flag) description.

-**include_granted_scopes** When `true`, it adds `include_granted_scopes` parameter to the authorization URI.
+**includeGrantedScopes** When `true`, it adds `include_granted_scopes` parameter to the authorization URI.
 This is not standard OAuth2 parameter.
 Google authorization server uses it to include previously granted OAuth scopes for this OAuth client in the new authorization granted OAuth scopes.

-**login_hint** Set to an email value of recognized user.
+**loginHint** Set to an email value of recognized user.
 This is not standard OAuth2 parameter.
 Google authorization server uses it to render consent screen for the user without asking to select the user if the user has more than one identity.

 ```json
 {